 from the heart in each's time according to each's faith.

 19. We don't believe in using Bible verses, prayer or prophecy as a weapon of intimidation.
-We
+We would

-supposedly hear for them.
+hear for them.

 20. We believe in being natural, being ourselves our real selves without cover-ups and without the